liquidcarbon/fastbuilder/README.md

 ## 2.4.
 Commit and push

-Notice how simple `git push` does not work, because there is no upstream branch in the remote repo.
+Notice how simple `git push` does not work, because our branch does not exist in the remote repo.
+Once the first commit to a new remote branch is made, the subsequent commits can be pushed with `git push`.

 ```
 a@SNAVVV:~/code/fastbuilder$ git status